23XI Racing v. NASCAR

 23XI Racing & FRM v.
-NASCAR is a pending case in which 23XI Racing and Front Row Motorsports allege antitrust violations by NASCAR.
+NASCAR was a case in which 23XI Racing and Front Row Motorsports allege antitrust violations by NASCAR.
 The plaintiffs are the two NASCAR Cup Series teams that refused to sign NASCAR's new charter agreement that began in the 2025 NASCAR Cup Series season.

-The trial will be held on December 1, 2025.
-The teams also are seeking a change in NASCAR's business practices, claiming they are monopolistic.
-Another separate but key part of the two teams' legal battle with NASCAR has been over an injunction request for them to compete as chartered entries during the 2025 season before the December trial is held.
+The trial began on December 1, 2025.
+The teams also sought a change in NASCAR's business practices, claiming they are monopolistic.
+Another separate but key part of the two teams' legal battle with NASCAR was over an injunction request for them to compete as chartered entries during the 2025 season before the December trial was held.
 Kenneth D. Bell, a judge of the United States District Court for the Western District of North Carolina (the state where the NASCAR industry is based), has heard many of the arguments in the case.
+The case ended up settling.